zeroc-ice/ice/php/BuildInstructionsWindows.md

 If everything worked out, you should see lots of `ok` messages.
 In case of a failure, the tests abort with `failed`.

-## Web Server Permissions

-The Web server normally runs in a special user account that may not necessarily have access to the Ice extension, its dependent libraries and PHP source files, and other resources such as Ice configuration and your application scripts.
-It is very important that you review the permissions of these files and verify that the Web server has sufficient access.

-For example, on Windows the Apache server typically runs as a service in the "Local System" account.
-You will need to modify the access rights of the aforementioned files to grant access to this account.
-In a command window, you can use the `cacls` utility to establish the appropriate access rights.
-Assuming that you have copied the Ice extension and dependent DLLs to Apache's installation directory, you can modify the access rights as shown below:

-    cd \Program Files\Apache Software Foundation\Apache2.2
-    cacls php_ice.dll /G SYSTEM:F Administrators:F
-    cacls bzip2.dll /G SYSTEM:F Administrators:F
-    ...

 [1]: https://zeroc.com/distributions/ice
 [2]: https://doc.zeroc.com/display/Ice37/Supported+Platforms+for+Ice+3.7.0